asimpletune/typescript-email-parser/README.md

     /* ... */
 ```

+## FAQ

+Some commonly asked questions:

+### Email not parsing

+> I'm always getting `undefined` when I parse a valid email

+The parser is extremely tolerant and will parse most emails correctly, however there are two situations where an email can *seem* correct but is not.

+1. Not using `CRLF` as line breaks.
+2. The email MUST end in a `CRLF` line break.

+A common way you can get this error is by copying a plain text email into an editor that is configured for that specific file to use `\n`, such as in your test code.
+What you can do is just replace `\n` with `\r\n` and it should work.

+Also, as mentioned in point 2, that it's common for the the last `CRLF` to be left off when copying an email.
+If you add a `CRLF` linebreak at the end then you should be fine.

 ## Contributing

 Since this is a new project, there's a lot of work to do.
 Just as a few ideas, here are some things that are currently needed.